Gonzalo de Aguilera Munro

 Gonzalo de Aguilera Munro, 11th Conde de Alba de Yeltes (26 December 1886 – 15 May 1965) was a Spanish aristocrat and military officer who served with the nationalist faction of the Spanish Army during the Spanish Civil War.
 He served as the press officer for General Francisco Franco and General Emilio Mola.
 He inherited the title of El XI Conde de Alba de Yeltes (English: The 11th Count of Alba de Yeltes) in 1919.

 Gonzalo de Aguilera Munro was born in Madrid on 26 December 1886, the son of Lieutenant Colonel Agustín Aguilera y Gamboa, 10th Conde de Alba de Yeltes, an officer in the Spanish Cavalry.
 His mother, Mary Munro, was Scottish.
 He was educated in England, first at Wimbledon College and then at Stonyhurst College, a Jesuit public school in Lancashire where his father had been a pupil.

-It is alleged that Gonzalo, 11th Conde de Alba de Yeltes, carried out many atrocities during the Spanish Civil War.
+It is alleged that Gonzalo carried out many atrocities during the Spanish Civil War.
 At the outbreak of the war, according to his own account, the Conde de Alba de Yeltes lined up the labourers on his estate and shot six of them as a lesson to the others.

 As the press officer of the nationalist faction during the Spanish Civil War, de Alba de Yeltes worked with war correspondents covering the war, including Sefton Delmer, Arnold Lunn and Hubert Renfro Knickerbocker.
+In this capacity, he openly articulated and defended the White Terror against the entire working class, as in these classicidal statements he made to journalist John T. Whitaker:"We have to kill, kill, you know?
+They are like animals, you know, and we cannot expect them to get rid of the virus of Bolshevism.
+After all, rats and lice are the carriers of the plague.
+Now I hope you understand what we mean by the regeneration of Spain...
+Our program consists... of exterminating one third of the male population of Spain.
+That would cleanse the country and get rid of the proletariat.
+And it is also economically convenient.
+There will be no more unemployment in Spain, do you understand?"